evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_FWD/_index.md

 ### Phone Mirroring

-Furthermore, the Toyota bZ4X FWD supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Toyota bZ4X FWD supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between two sound systems on the Toyota bZ4X FWD.
+You can choose between two sound systems for the Toyota bZ4X FWD:

-- **Toyota:**: This system features six speakers and delivers a maximum output of  watts.
+- **Toyota:**: Features six speakers and delivers a maximum output of  watts.
-- **JBL Premium Sound:**: This system features nine speakers and delivers a maximum output of  watts.
+- **JBL Premium Sound:**: Features nine speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.